 The LipiView Ocular Surface Interferometer

-The LipiView Interferometer allows a quantitative analysis of more than one billion data points of the interferometric image of the tear film.
+The LipiView Interferometer measures the absolute thickness of the tear film lipid layer by analyzing more than one billion data points of the interferometric image of the tear film.

 The patient’s tear film can be seen as an array of colors.
 Physicians and patients will now be able to see the interference pattern from the tear film and have a visual reference to view specular observations of the tear film.